What is UBIT doing to make sure every student has fast, reliable Wi-Fi access?

 Why aren’t there more computers for students on campus?

 The way people interact with computers is changing.
-We know from the Fall 2015 UBIT Student Experience Survey that over 95% of students own laptop computers or tablets, and nearly 97% own smartphones.
+We know from the Fall 2016 UBIT Student Experience Survey that over 90% of students own laptop computers, and over 95% own smartphones.
 Although UB offers over 3,000 workstations for students in over 225 sites on campus, there never seems to be enough.
 To support the shift towards mobile device usage, we have increased the number of convenient power outlets on campus and are expanding Wi-Fi coverage over the next few years.
-We also make your mobile devices more powerful by offering remote print access (iprint@UB anywhere) to public computing sites and providing professional software through My Virtual Computing Lab.
+UBIT also makes your mobile devices more powerful by offering remote print access (iprint@UB anywhere) to public computing sites and providing professional software through My Virtual Computing Lab.
 Files can be easily stored and accessed from any device using UBbox, which offers unlimited secure cloud storage.

 What is UB doing to provide student services 24/7?